 What method of abatement is used to maintain my property?

-The City contractor will use either one of, or a combination of disking, mowing, or hand crew weed whacking to complete abatement.
-The City contractor does not and will not use any type of spray to control or eradicate any hazards.
+The city contractor will use either one of, or a combination of disking, mowing, or hand crew weed whacking to complete abatement.
+The city contractor does not and will not use any type of chemicals to control or eradicate any hazards.

 How do I know that the City performed work on my parcel?